Quantum key distribution with correlated sources: Discussion

 \section{Discussion}

 Security proofs of QKD have to consider source imperfections in the theoretical models.
-Fortunately, state preparation flaws (SPFs), Trojan horse attacks \cite{gisin2,vakhitov,lucamarini,tamaki3,wang} and mode dependencies have been considered together very \\

-recently in \cite{pereira}.
+Fortunately, state preparation flaws (SPFs), Trojan horse attacks \cite{gisin2,vakhitov,lucamarini,tamaki3,wang} and mode dependencies have been considered together very recently in \cite{pereira}.
 In this work, we have introduced a general framework to deal with pulse correlations, which are the last piece required for securing the source.
-Importantly, our framework is compatible with those security proofs that incorporate other source imperfections, and therefore it can be used to guarantee implementation security with arbitrary flawed devices, by combining it with measurement-device-independent QKD \cite{lo2} and the results in \cite{pereira}.
-The key idea is interpreting the information encoded in the subsequent pulses as a side-channel information.
+Importantly, our framework is compatible with those security proofs that incorporate other source imperfections, and therefore it can be used to guarantee implementation security with flawed devices, by combining it with measurement-device-independent QKD \cite{lo2} and the results in \cite{pereira}.
+We remark that the decoy-state method \cite{hwang,lo3,wang2} has not been considered in this work, and, therefore, the imperfections of the intensity modulator have not been addressed.
+However, these imperfections could be straightforwardly included in our framework.
+The key idea for dealing with pulse correlations is interpreting the information encoded in the subsequent pulses as side-channel information.
 By doing so, we have shown that, as long as the magnitude of the correlations is small, a secret key can still be obtained even when there are correlations over a long range of pulses.
-Moreover, our framework can be directly applied in combination with existing security proofs such as the generalised loss-tolerant (GLT) protocol, the Lo-Preskill's (LP) analysis \cite{lo4} and the numerical techniques recently introduced in \cite{wang3,coles,winick}.
+Moreover, our framework can be directly applied in combination with existing security proofs such as the generalised loss-tolerant (GLT) protocol \cite{pereira}, the GLLP type security proofs involving the quantum coin idea \citep{gottesman,lo4,koashi2} and the numerical techniques recently introduced in \cite{wang3,coles,winick}.